-The most recent biological opinion (opinion) on the Reef Fish FMP was completed on September 30, 2011.
-The opinion determined the continued authorization of the Gulf reef fish fishery managed under the Reef Fish FMP was not likely to affect ESA-listed marine mammals or corals, and was not likely to jeopardize the continued existence of sea turtles (loggerhead, Kemp's ridley, green, hawksbill, and leatherback), or smalltooth sawfish.
+The most recent biological opinion (Opinion) on the Reef Fish FMP was completed on September 30, 2011.
+The Opinion determined the continued authorization of the Gulf reef fish fishery managed under the Reef Fish FMP was not likely to affect ESA-listed marine mammals or corals, and was not likely to jeopardize the continued existence of sea turtles (loggerhead, Kemp's ridley, green, hawksbill, and leatherback), or smalltooth sawfish.
 An incidental take statement was provided.
-Since issuing the opinion, in memoranda dated September 16, 2014, and October 7, 2014, the National Marine Fisheries Service (NMFS) concluded that the activities associated with the Reef Fish FMP will not adversely affect critical habitat for the Northwest Atlantic Ocean loggerhead sea turtle DPS or four species of corals (Mycetophyllia ferox, Orbicella annularis, O. faveolata, and O. franksi).
+Since issuing the Opinion, in memoranda dated September 16, 2014, and October 7, 2014, NMFS concluded that the activities associated with the Reef Fish FMP will not adversely affect critical habitat for the Northwest Atlantic Ocean loggerhead sea turtle DPS or four species of corals (Mycetophyllia ferox, Orbicella annularis, O. faveolata, and O. franksi).